fstroth/icevision_dashboards/README.md

 The output will look like this:

+An overview of some descriptive statistics for the dataset, the images and the classes.
 <div style="text-align:center"><img src="imgs/dataset_overview_0.png" /></div>

+Some more indepth information about the classes, how they mix (how often they appear at the same time in an image), distribution of annotations per image and a 2D histogram that can be customized.
 <div style="text-align:center"><img src="imgs/dataset_overview_1.png" /></div>

+A gallery with sorting functionality of have a direct look at the images.
 <div style="text-align:center"><img src="imgs/dataset_overview_2.png" /></div>

+Tabular representation of all annotations.
 <div style="text-align:center"><img src="imgs/dataset_overview_3.png" /></div>

 # Contributing